Fix: Windows 10 Takes Forever to Shutdown

 Solution 1: Software Problems

 Ideally, the way Windows 10 was designed, Windows will show you the list of programs which need to be closed.
-Most of the time they will be closed automatically but a conflict or a program not responding could delay the shutdown process drastically.
-This happens because that program needs to save data before it could close.
-If it isn’t able to save the data, Windows get stuck there.
+Most of the time, they will be closed automatically but a conflict or a program not responding could delay the shutdown process drastically.
+This happens because that program needs to save data before it can close.
+If it isn’t able to save the data, Windows gets stuck there.
 You can halt the shutdown process by pressing “Cancel” and then save all your programs and close them manually.

 Sometimes this trick doesn’t work.
-Users reported that a list similar to the one above appeared on their screen but it was empty or it appeared momentarily and the shutdown process doesn’t proceed too.
+Users reported that a list similar to the one above appeared on their screen but it was empty or appeared momentarily and the shutdown process didn’t proceed.
 This is a sign that a program is interfering with your shutdown process.
-You should abort the process, head over to the task manager (Press Windows + R and type “taskmgr”) and examine the applications which are running.
+You should abort the process, head over to the task manager (Press Windows + R and type “taskmgr”), and examine the applications running.
 Note their memory/disk usage and determine which program is the culprit.

 Fixing a program once you’ve identified it isn’t easy at all.
-The software may need to be uninstalled or may require re-installation.
+The software may need to be uninstalled or reinstalled.
 It’s likely that the software wasn’t installed properly or may require some updates.
-Some trial and error might be required to determine the exact program which is causing you problems.
+Some trial and error might be required to determine the exact program causing you problems.

 Solution 2: Process Problems

 Windows has to close a number of processes before it can completely shut down.
 It packs up data to ensure that Windows boots up without problems the next time it is started.
-If a process hangs which shutting down, the shutting down process halts until that process is resolved.
-You won’t be able to pinpoint which process is causing the problem as the Windows shutting down screen provides no details.
+If a process hangs while shutting down, the shutdown process halts until that process is resolved.
+You won’t be able to pinpoint which process is causing the problem as the Windows shutdown screen provides no details.

 We can change the settings in your registry to make Windows show all the processes which are shutting down and consuming time.
 This way, we will be able to pinpoint the problem and resolve it.